 1. Echo the job posting’s word choices and terminology.

 Your first task is to go over the help-wanted ad you’re responding to with a pencil, a highlighter and a notepad close at hand.
 Circle every important word in the listing, whether it’s a specific skill, a value or personality attribute or a key qualification.
 This is your single most reliable source of keyword information, so be sure to squeeze as many of these terms into your resume as possibly you can.

 2. Research the industry lingo.

-Once you’ve focused on the job listing, expand your keyword search to include similar job listings posted by other firms in the industry.
-Read relevant articles in industry publications, and look at online resumes posted by other job seekers in your field.
+Once you’ve focused on the job listing, expand your keyword search to include similar job listings posted by other healthcare organizations.
+Read relevant articles in industry publications and look at online resumes posted by other job applicants in your field.
 Keep track of important words and phrases that you notice popping up repeatedly, and add to your resume any that are applicable to the position you’re applying for.

 You’ve already culled important keywords from the job posting itself, but now it’s time to expand your research on the company a bit further.
 Look at their website, paying particular attention to the values and goals they espouse in their mission statement or “About Us” description.
 Take a look at their brochures and recent press releases, too.
 This process will help you get a sense of the kind of values keywords that will be most likely to help your resume stand out.